 Creates a way for stool to be removed from the body when the colon cannot function properly.
 In this procedure, a stoma (opening) is made to the outside of the body and an ostomy pouch is placed around the stoma to collect and remove waste.
 A colostomy can be temporary and reversed, or it can be permanent.

-- Ostomy: refers to the opening in the body for waste
+- Ostomy: the opening in the body for waste

 Temporary Ostomy and Reversal Surgery

 This surgery is possible if the colon can heal after the initial resection surgery (could take months to years).
 A reverse colostomy surgery (colostomy take-down) is performed so the stoma will no longer be necessary.

 LAR is a common surgery for treating rectal cancer.
 The tumor and part of the rectum is removed without affecting the anus.
 The colon is then attached to the remaining part of the rectum so that after the surgery, stool can exit through the anus like it does before the surgery.
 Sometimes a temporary colostomy is needed.

 APR is a common surgery for rectal cancer patients.
 One incision is made in the abdomen and another in the perineal area to remove the anus and the tissues surrounding it, including the sphincter muscle.
 This is a more invasive surgery than LAR because the anus is removed.
 With an APR, patients receive a permanent colostomy.

 What to Expect Before Surgery

 - Your blood chemistry and CEA levels will be evaluated